zhu00121/WavRx/demos/demo_hparam.md

 ## Step-by-step intro on hparam file

-This document is meant to walk through the structure of the hyperparameter file, and to show how it is passing the different parameters into the training script ``train.py``.
+This notebook is meant to walk through the structure of the hyperparameter file, and to show how it is passing the different parameters into the training script ``train.py``.

 ### Locate the hparam file